United States farm bill: New Deal

-In the 1920s most farmers were in the doldrums.
-When prices were high in 1919-20 many thousands borrowed money to buy out their neighbors.
-When prices fell, they had burdensome debts.
-Various relief proposals in the 1920s were discussed by Congress but not enacted into law.

 When the Great Depression began in 1929, farm prices fell sharply, and exports fell as well.
-In this time of agricultural crisis, farmers continued to produce as much as possible in the hopes that selling high quantities would make up for low prices, exacerbating the cyclical problem of surplus and low prices.
+In this time of agricultural crisis, farmers continued to produce as much as possible in the hopes that selling high quantities would make up for low prices, further contributing to the surplus and low prices.
 At the same time, the urban areas faced high unemployment, so the entire nation was struggling economically.

 The New Deal started three closely related programs after 1933.
 The Commodity Credit Corporation (CCC) made 12-month loans of cash against the farmers newly planted crops at a fixed price.
 If the market price rose higher, the farmer could pay off the loan by selling the crop for a profit.
 If the market price dropped below the fixed loan price, the farmer would give the harvested crop to the CCC.
-That would cancel the debt and leave the CC with a storage issue.
+That would cancel the debt and leave the CCC with a storage issue.
 In effect CCC set a minimum price for crops such as corn, cotton and wheat.
 The second program was the Agricultural Adjustment Administration (AAA).
 It paid farmers to replace part of their cash crops with soil conservation grasses.
-This reduced the crop supply on the open market, and helped raise prices, while also conserving the soil from erosion.
+This hoped to reduce the crop supply on the open market and was intended to artificially inflate prices.
 The CCC and AAA were permanent.
-The third program was the temporary Farm Credit Administration (FCA) which refinanced farm mortgages in 1934-1935, at lower interest rates.
+The third program was the temporary Farm Credit Administration (FCA) which refinanced farm mortgages in 1934–1935, at lower interest rates.